MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Experiments

-\paragraph{From incomplete 2D pose.} In real-world application 2D pose estimation algorithms and MoCap systems often suffer from occlusions, which result in incomplete detected 2D pose.
-Pre-trained by masked 2D pose lifting, \mpm can also help to recover an intact 3D human pose from incomplete 2D observations at either the joint level or body part level.
-As shown in Table~\ref{tab:c2d}, our method achieves comparable results even though GFPose~\cite{ci2023gfpose} uses 200 samples in multi-hypothesis setting and also with camera intrinsic, Li~\etal~\cite{li2019generating} train different models to deal with different numbers of missing joints.
+\paragraph{\textbf{From incomplete 2D pose.}} In real-world applications, 2D pose estimation algorithms and MoCap systems often suffer from occlusions, which result in incomplete detected 2D poses.
+Fine-tuned by masked 2D pose lifting, \mpm~can also help to recover an intact 3D human pose from incomplete 2D observations at either the joint level or body part level.
+As shown in Table~\ref{tab:c2d}, our method achieves comparable results even though GFPose~\cite{ci2023gfpose} uses 200 samples in multi-hypothesis setting and also with camera intrinsic, Li~\etal~\cite{li2019generating} train different models to deal with varying numbers of missing joints.

-\paragraph{From incomplete 3D pose.} Fitting to partial 3D observations also has many potential downstream applications, \eg, generating the missing part of body for person in VR.
-Shown in Table~\ref{tab:c3d}, \mpm~can be directly used to recover missing 3D body parts given partial 3D observations since masked 3D pose modeling is applied in pre-training stage.
+\paragraph{\textbf{From incomplete 3D pose.}} Fitting to partial 3D observations also has many potential downstream applications, \eg, generating the missing part of the body for a person in VR.
+Shown in Table~\ref{tab:c3d}, \mpm~can be directly used or after fine-tuning to recover missing 3D body parts given partial 3D observations.